-- DocProBio, PhD Program in Human und Molekular Biology, further information
+- DocProBio, PhD Program in Human and Molecular Biology

-- DocMASE, European Joint Doctoral Programme in Materials Science and Engineering, further information
+- DocMASE, European Joint Doctoral Programme in Materials Science and Engineering

-- UdS-HIPS-Tandem, Interdisciplinary Graduate School for Drug Research, further information
+- UdS-HIPS-Tandem, Interdisciplinary Graduate School for Drug Research

-The Graduate programm of Saarland University (GradUS) - Qualification and Networking
+The Graduate program of Saarland University (GradUS) - Qualification and Networking

-The Graduate programm of Saarland University, GradUS ...
+The Graduate program of Saarland University, GradUS ...

 ... offers additional qualification opportunities for PhD students from all disciplines and wants to contribute to a co-operative, cross-discipline and international oriented doctorate culture.